 Source: Mayo Clinic, 2021; Harvard Health, 2023

-Some of the most common symptoms of vitamin B6 deficiency include:
+What are the symptoms of a vitamin B6 deficiency?

 It’s important to note that these symptoms are not specific to vitamin B6 deficiency and can also occur with other health problems.
-If you have any of these symptoms and suspect a vitamin B6 deficiency, you should consult a doctor (McCulloch, 2023).
+If you have any of these symptoms and suspect you may have a vitamin B6 deficiency, you should consult a doctor (McCulloch, 2023).

-In addition to helping your body perform essential processes, getting adequate amounts of this vitamin could help reduce your risk of heart disease.
-Vitamin B6 is involved in regulating homocysteine levels in the blood.
+Vitamin B6 is involved in the regulation of homocysteine levels in the blood.
 Homocysteine is a type of amino acid that, in high concentrations, has been linked to an increased risk of heart disease.
 By helping to break down homocysteine, vitamin B6 may help promote heart health and reduce the risk of cardiovascular disease (Linus Pauling Institute, 2023).

 Diagnosis of vitamin B6 deficiency can be made through a combination of history, physical examination, and blood tests.